mworion/MountWizzard4/docs/source/explain_main.rst

 In Status and settings from mount computer many parameters are visible and could be altered.
 Whenever you see a frame around a value, you could click on it and change the parameter.
+Some of the parameters could only be changed if the mount is connected.